snotskie/ttrpg/md/index.md

 - **Rounds:** Endeavors are carried out as a number of rounds in which the characters attempt actions and perform Contests and Checks to drive the narrative tension, progress themselves, and slow their opponents.
 - **Roll:** At the start of each round, choose a Stat to roll.
 The narrative for your rolls do not have to be fully formed, just what Stat to use.
 The GM may limit which Stats you can choose from in certain situations.
-- **Current Roll:** Once you roll, you'll use this same Stat and roll value for all Checks and Contests for the rest of the round&mdash;or until an effect makes you reroll!
-So, it is important to keep track of your current roll and Stat in use.
+- **Current Roll:** Once you roll, you'll use this roll value for all Checks and Contests for the rest of the round&mdash;or until an effect makes you reroll!
+So, it is important to keep track of your current roll.
 - **Turn Order:** After rolls are made for the round, if you rolled the lowest you go first.
 Then whoever hasn't acted yet and holds the lowest current roll goes next, with the GM resolving ties, until all characters have gone.

 *Continued on next page.*